AndresMpa/mu-vim/README.md

 ## To do

-- Update single script config
+- Update single script config to pckr.nvim
 - Complete installation script
 - Refactor MuVim's wiki [ ]
 - Make some introduction's video